z4kn4fein/stashbox/docs/usage/scopes.md

 # Scopes

-It's an implementation of the unit-of-work pattern; a scope encapsulates a given unit used to resolve and store instances required for the work.
+A scope is Stashbox's implementation of the unit-of-work pattern; it encapsulates a given unit used to resolve and store instances required for a given work.
 When a scoped service is resolved or injected, the scope ensures that it gets instantiated only once within the scope's lifetime.
 When the work is finished, the scope cleans up the resources by disposing every tracked disposable instance.

 A web application is a fair usage example for scopes as it has a well-defined execution unit that can be bound to a scope - the HTTP request.
 Every request could have its unique scope attached to the request's lifetime.
 When a request ends, the scope gets closed, and all the scoped instances will be disposed.